juliovcruz/kanban-game/README.md

 ## Some rules of game

+1. To start the game, move one project to Development

+2. You need move tasks column by column to finally move to production

-1. To start thee game, move one project to Development, when all cards of this project are in production, you need move project to Done
+3. When all cards of one project are in production, you need move project to Done

-2. New projects will appear as you progress through the rounds
+4. New projects will appear as you progress through the rounds

-3. Each day is one round
+5. Each day is one round

-4. Deploy is only allowed on tuesdays and thursdays
+6. Deploy is only allowed on tuesdays and thursdays

-5. Every friday is allowed to buy an upgrade
+7. Every friday is allowed to buy an upgrade

-6. Projects, Employees and Bug Cards have a cost then calculated daily
+8. Projects, Employees and Bug Cards have a cost then calculated daily

-7. Bug Cards are the only cards that have a cost
+9. Bug Cards are the only cards that have a cost

 <p align="center">
   <img src="./src/assets/docs/card_bug.png" />
 </p>

-8. Cards need apply point's of analysis(green), development(blue) and test(red)
+10. Cards need apply point's of analysis(green), development(blue) and test(red)

-9. Cards that are in production can be archived
+11. Cards that are in production can be archived

-10. In footer you can change language, see all archive cards and reset game
+12. In footer you can change language, see all archive cards and reset game

-11. You don't know everything, it's part of the game
+13. You don't know everything, it's part of the game

 <p align="center">
     <a href="https://juliovcruz.github.io/kanban-game/">GO TO GAME</a>